carlosperate/arm-none-eabi-gcc-action/README.md

 [MIT License](LICENSE).

-This project is a fork of https://github.com/fiam/arm-none-eabi-gcc, copyright [@fiam](https://github.com/fiam).
+This project is a fork of [fiam/arm-none-eabi-gcc](https://github.com/fiam/arm-none-eabi-gcc), copyright [@fiam](https://github.com/fiam) (thanks for the awesome work Alberto! without it this fork would have never existed).
 List of changes can be seen [here](https://github.com/carlosperate/arm-none-eabi-gcc-action/compare/4cecd3f99905c1c296edf75f570b9e68993be22f...main).